Geography

 Vision

-We believe that Geography helps to provoke inquiry and provide answers to questions about natural and human aspects of the world.
-Children are encouraged to develop a greater understanding and knowledge of the world, as well as foster an emotional connection to places so that they can better understand their place and position in it.
+Geography helps provoke inquiry and answer questions about natural and human aspects of the world.
+Children are encouraged to develop a greater understanding and knowledge of the world and foster an emotional connection to places so that they can better understand their place and position in it.

 The Geography curriculum is underpinned by three main concepts: Place; Scale; and Space.
 Once these aspects are connected and understood, children can begin to form opinions built upon reasoned facts and begin to think critically about the world they live in and the world they want to build.
 Our curriculum uses the concrete and local to connect with and understand the abstract and global.
-Questions play an integral role in the development of learning as it enables pupils to express themselves and teachers to identify misunderstandings and probe their thinking.
+Questions play an integral role in the development of learning as they enable pupils to express themselves and teachers to identify misconceptions and gaps in knowledge.

 Sources & Fieldwork

-At Moss Hall, we aim to give meaningful fieldwork experiences using the following sources:
+At Moss Hall we use the following sources:

 Physical & Human Geography